Shocked-Cat/oppo-mtk-fastboot-unlock/README.md

 * You are solely responsible for any consequences resulting from the use, misuse, or inability to use this software.
 * The maintainers and contributors of this project are **not liable for any damage**, data loss, device malfunction, or legal issues that may arise.
 * This project is intended for **educational and research purposes only**.
 It is **not intended for illegal or unauthorized use**.
+*Upgrading via OTA will overwrite your preloader, but if you've used this repository as intended, you'll only have fastboot blocked, without turning your device into a brick.
+*You can also update the RAW part of the preloader yourself, and this should not cause problems, but be careful, as updating the RAW may add additional locks or fixes.
+And also updating from Android 14 to Android 15 can entail an unpredictable result.

 Proceed only if you fully understand the risks and implications.